essay / Alejandro Palacios Jiménez

 These actions require a thorough analysis of the region in question through the elaboration of a roadmap flexible enough to allow the EU to react to a substantial change in the circumstances surrounding the conflict (new outbreak of conflict, increased tension, natural disasters leading to even more displaced persons...)
 Therefore, a global and uniform approach to the improvement of structural conditions for conflict prevention is not possible.

 In relation to the short term, the EU created in 2001 the so-called "Rapid Action Mechanism".
-This consists of supporting victims and providing financial aid financial support to NGOs, regional organizations, public and private agents and other actors with experience and capacity to act in the affected area.
-These contributions are non-refundable, i.e. the borrower is not obliged to repay the lender, in this case the EU, the money lent.
-In addition, under the ECHO Regulation C in 1996, the EU carries out missions to support civilian victims of natural or man-made disasters.
-Thus, the EU carries out tasks such as humanitarian financial aid in Syria, medical attendance in West Africa by the emergence of Ebola, water supply or construction of shelters in the Central African Republic, among others.
-All this is possible thanks to the almost 1,000 million euros allocated each year by the European Union to these tasks.
+This consists of supporting victims and providing financial aid to NGOs, regional organizations, public and private agents and other actors with experience and capacity to act in the affected area.
+These contributions are non-refundable, i.e. the borrower is under no obligation to repay the lender, in this case the EU, the money lent.
+In addition, the Union carries out, according to the ECHO C Regulation C 1996, missions in support of civilian victims of natural or man-made disasters.
+Thus, the EU carries out tasks such as humanitarian financial aid in Syria, medical attendance in West Africa due to the outbreak of Ebola, water supply or construction of shelters in the Central African Republic, among others.
+All this is possible thanks to the almost 1 billion euros allocated by the European Union to these tasks every year.

 Both actions are coordinated by the Commission, which, once the actions have been completed, evaluates whether they have contributed as expected to the objectives previously set.
 All this will make it possible, in the short term, to minimally re-establish stable conditions in the affected area.

 In addition, the EU plays an important role in financing projects of outside organizations aimed at conflict prevention.
 In this respect, the EU has two main bodies.
 The first is the so-called Instrument Contributing to Stability and Peace (IcSP), formerly Instrument for Stability (IfS), which currently finances more than 200 projects in more than 75 countries, a task for which it has 2.3 billion euros this 2014-2020 academic year.
 The second is the African Peace Facility (APF), founded in 2004.
-This system, financed by the European Fund development and which allocates annually about 1.9 billion euros, allows the Union to provide the African continent with funds to finance the efforts of the African Union on subject peace and security.
+This system, financed by the European development Fund and which annually allocates around 1.9 billion euros, allows the Union to provide the African continent with funds to finance the efforts of the African Union in the subject of peace and security.

 On the other hand, it is worth mentioning the alliances that the Union has established with independent organizations belonging to civil society.
 The most important of these is the European Peacebuilding Liaison Office (EPLO).
 Founded in 2001, its mission statement is to influence European politicians to take more effective and efficient action in the field of mediation.
 In total, EPLO has 33 partner organizations from 13 European countries (Berghof Foundation, Interpeace...) plus the so-called academic friends, which is an informal network of academics working on issues related to the peaceful resolution of disputes.

-The EPLO organization, thanks to funding from member organizations and the Union, carries out parallel projects whose goal is the promotion of dialogue between European politicians and civil society.
-These include the network Civil Society Dialogue Network (CSDN) and the European Union Civil Capacity (EU-CIVCAP).
+The EPLO organization, thanks to funding from member organizations and the Union, carries out parallel projects whose goal is to promote dialogue between European politicians and civil society.
+These include the Civil Society Dialogue network (CSDN) and the European Union Civil Capacity (EU-CIVCAP).

 European Commission (2018, January 10).
 International coopeartion and development.
 Retrieved January 10, 2018, from International coopeartion and development: https://ec.europa.eu/europeaid/regions/africa/continental-cooperation/african-peace-facility_en